 - Add value and fill gaps in effective estuary management, providing extra capacity when required.

-Alongside our day-to-day work, we also deliver a wide range of projects around the estuary, including projects on marina spatial planning, coastal management and community engagement and wellbeing across the Severn Estuary region.
+Alongside our day-to-day work, we also deliver a wide range of projects around the estuary, including projects on marine spatial planning, coastal management and community engagement and wellbeing across the Severn Estuary region.
 You can take a look at our past and current projects here.

 We are funded by our members.
 Members are offered the opportunity to become part of our SEP Management Group, which provides advice and guidance, and oversees the work that the partnership does through regular meetings and communication with the SEP team.
 Current members include representatives from local authorities and government agencies from across the Severn Estuary area.